matter123/mossy/README.md

   * grub 1.99 or later, grub 1.98 and earlier have difficulty executing elf64 binaries need for X64
   * nasm 2.10 or later
-  * optionally PIL or Pillow if the font was modified
+  * optionally PIL or Pillow if the font was modified If this is a your first time building from this particular source tree you need to run `./build.py reset`
+To build all possiable arches run `.build.py`, a particular arch can be built by running `./build.py <arch>`